This is a frequent question that pops up in my inbox regarding pre-treating stains and stain removal:

-- food grease (bacon grease, french fries, cooking oil) – you’ll need to use the Blue Dawn method.
+These types of stains are a different bird and you’ll need to use the Blue Dawn method of grease stain removal.
 Skip the spray stain remover step below completely.
 Spray stain removers aren’t really formulated for this type of stain.

-- grass/dirt – you’ll probably have to end up doing The Soak, but you can certainly try to pre-treat with a spray stain remover first and hope for great results!
+You’ll probably have to end up doing The Soak Stain Removal Method, but you can certainly try to pre-treat with a spray stain remover first and hope for great results!